xanmoy/Web-Clock/README.md

 ## License

-The Restaurant Billing Software project is licensed under the [ GNU GENERAL PUBLIC LICENSE](LICENSE).
+The Web Clock project is licensed under the [ GNU GENERAL PUBLIC LICENSE](LICENSE).